muratk3n/thirdwave/en/tweets/2020/week7a.md

 Credit card debt nearly doubled since the 08 crisis.
 Now it is over 4 __trillion__.
 Did ppl's income double?
 No.

-That is 13K $ debt per person, per man, woman, child, on ppl who cannot come up with $500 for an emergency.
+That is 13K $ debt per person - man, woman, and child, where most ppl cannot come up with $500 for an emergency.
 The interest rate on this debt is not favorable - per @RaoulGMI.
 So it cannot be paid.
 Someone will burn.
 In a post 08 world, I dont think it will be ordinary people